PRIDE-Archive/pridepy/paper/paper.md

 ### Downloading files from PRIDE Archive

 By 2024, PRIDE Archive stores the data in two different storage systems (**Figure 1**), one for public data and another for private data.
 The public data is stored in a S3-like storage system, called FIRE [@Thakur2024-zu], which also includes other major EMBL-EBI archives such as ENA (European Nucleotide Archive) and EGA (European Genome-phenome Archive).
 FIRE has limited capabilities for data updates and deletions, making it ideal for long-term data storage.
-In addition, FIRE data is accessible via multiple protocols including FTP, Aspera and Globus.
-In contrast, private datasets are stored in a different file-system based on NFS which more flexible for data updates and deletion; but it is only accessible via PRIDE streaming protocol.
+FIRE data is accessible via multiple protocols including FTP, Aspera and Globus.
+In contrast, private datasets are stored in a different file-system based on NFS, which is more flexible for data updates and deletion; but it is only accessible via PRIDE streaming protocol.

-The `pridepy` client provides a simple command line interface to download files from PRIDE Archive using these protocols.
+The `pridepy` client provides a simple command line interface to download files from PRIDE Archive using the following protocols.
 Each protocol offers different advantages:
   - **FTP**: Widely supported and easy to use
   - **Aspera**: High-speed file transfers, especially for large files or over long distances
-  - **Globus**: Reliable transfers for very large datasets.
+  - **Globus**: Reliable transfers for very large datasets

+These are currently the only supported protocols for file downloads.

 ![Figure 1: Architecture of transfer protocols supported by PRIDE Archive](figure.png){ width=80% }